-Merging With Traffic: Step-by-Step Instructions To Exiting a HighwayUpdated Aug.
-5, 2019
+Merging With Traffic: Step-by-Step Instructions To Exiting a HighwayUpdated Dec.
+11, 2020

 Highway exit signs

 Right-of-way is not something you will often need to consider when exiting a highway, as the entry and exit ramps are generally separate.
-When entering or exiting a highway through a weave area, you must know when to yield right-of-way to other drivers.
+When entering or exiting a highway through a weave area, you must know when to yield the right-of-way to other drivers.
 Such areas are clearly marked with a “WEAVE AREA” road sign, to let motorists know when giving way will be necessary.

 The law states that vehicles leaving the highway have right-of-way over vehicles entering the highway.
 Keep in mind that having the right-of-way in this situation does not necessarily mean you should never yield.
 If it would be safer to yield to a driver entering the highway, this is the action you should take.

 Here are some of the mistakes most commonly made by inexperienced drivers while exiting a highway.
 Keep them in mind and do your best to avoid them!

 Reducing speed before entering the deceleration lane.

 Slowing down while still on the main highway could cause another, faster-moving driver to hit your vehicle from behind.